 It’s a common misconception that introverts don’t like people.
-But in fact according to Psychology Today1, introverts can be very warm and interested in others—and even enjoy being with people.
+According to Psychology Today1, introverts can be very warm and interested in others—and even enjoy being with people.
 It’s just that they are also generally more comfortable being in small groups or even on their own because they like having time to themselves and don’t need or necessarily enjoy being the center of attention.

 If you want to volunteer but would prefer to do it mostly on your own and without a lot of fanfare, here are some wonderful ways you can make a difference:

 - Donate online.
 If you have a few extra dollars, you can donate to many reputable charities online from the comfort of your home computer